 Original 1960s Williams Fuld' Ouija Board Parker Bros USA Vintage Version

-These rare 1960s William Fuld Ouija board by Parker Brothers, Salem, Mass USA version are becoming hard to find, They are after all about 50 years old now.
-The board & planchette are in excellent condition for its age however the box is quite tatty around the sides but is none the less intact even if supported with sellotape where vulnerable.
+These rare 1960s William Fuld Ouija board by Parker Brothers, Salem, Mass USA version are becoming hard to find, They are after all over 50 years old now.
+The board & planchette are in excellent condition for its age however the box is quite tatty around the sides but is one is pretty much intact even if supported with sellotape where vulnerable.
 This set comes complete with the original directions printed on the bottom of the box.

 For a better idea of the condition please look closely at the images